thingsboard/thingsboard.github.io/docs/reference/pe-demo-getting-started.md

 In device details page, in the 'Attributes' tab, you can find server attributes that are responsible for handling device lifecycle events.
 Thingsboard monitors device state (online/offline) and generates device offline events if a device is offline is more then 60 seconds.
-You can generate alerts and send notifications when your critical devices are going offline.
+You can generate alarms and send notifications when your critical devices are going offline.

 More information about Device Connectivity Status events can be found in [Device Connectivity Status](/docs/user-guide/device-connectivity-status/) documentation.